5 Ways EDI Can Help Prepare Your Supply Chain for a Recession

 A steady stream of incoming cash is critical for any business, and cash flow can be an issue during a recession when spending slows.
 Buyers may stretch out their payment terms as far as possible if they are experiencing their own cash flow problems, making it even more challenging for upstream partners to pay their suppliers.

-During a recession, businesses often do everything they can to maximize their cash flow, including cutting employee benefits and restricting their marketing budgets.
+During a recession, businesses often do everything they can to maximise their cash flow, including cutting employee benefits and restricting their marketing budgets.
 Inventory management is a critical area where businesses can help improve their cash flow.
 When companies store excess stock, they tie up cash that could be better spent in other areas.
 Effective forecasting and inventory allocation methods can help resolve this issue.

 3. Difficulty Growing in a Recovery